Naromurar: Adarsh Natyakala Parishad

 It is founded by Ashok Singh, Anant Singh and Nivas Singh to organize the Durga Pooja in the village.
 A series of Natyakala organized by the Adarsh natyakala Parishad during the five nights starting from the Jagarana to day after Vijayadashmi is unique throughout the Warisaliganj and nearby villages.
 A huge number of people from across the nearby area visit the village during the festival.

-Sanjay Singh, Ranjeet Singh, Rampravesh Singh, Doman Singh and many more are active members along with the Ashok Singh and Anant Singh.

 Tarun Laxmi Pooja Samiti

-It was founded in the year of 2011 AD by Kaushlendra Singh, Naveen Kumar, Sinod Singh, Umesh Singh and Praveen Singh.
-Tarun laxmi Pooja Samiti organize laxmi Pooja in the village every year, a series of cultural programs and Natyakala remains the center of the beauty for the villagers throughout the laxmi Pooja.
+It was founded in the year of 2011.Tarun laxmi Pooja Samiti organize laxmi Pooja in the village every year, a series of cultural programs and Natyakala remains the center of the beauty for the villagers throughout the laxmi Pooja.
 People from the nearby villages also make their attendance to celebrate the festival.